Think of Google Scholar as another research database to have in your research toolbox.

 Before you start searching, you should reflect on your research question to identify the most relevant terms to search for.
 These keywords that you select can greatly impact what sources you find within the databases or on the Internet.

-You may want to start a chart like the one on the right as you develop your keywords.
+You may want to start a chart like the one below as you develop your keywords.
 Each column coincides with a main idea for your research question.

 Boolean operators can help your searching by expanding or limiting the results.
 The term is just a another way of describing using AND, OR, and NOT in your searches.